-If you die before your DROP account begins distribution, your DROP account will be paid to your beneficiary in the form of payment he or she chooses.
-If you have begun distributions prior to your death, the account is paid to the beneficiary in a lump sum payment or may be rolled over to another eligible retirement plan as directed by the beneficiary.
+If you die before your DROP account begins distribution, your DROP account will be paid to your beneficiary in the form of a lump sum distribution or rollover.

 Direct Rollover of Certain Distributions

 You can have any portion of an eligible distribution paid directly to another eligible retirement plan.